-Presently, I am based in Paris working with Karuna-Shechen for my Leadership in Action.
-I am writing the sixth edition of their key philanthropy output: 'Letters to our Friends'.
-Centred on the theme of Hope, I am carrying the insights from my first year into my conversations with colleagues across the field in India and Nepal.
-I am writing articles that capture the charities' commitment to alleviate poverty and how they pass agency back into the hands of the communities they support.
+During my second summer I had the privilege of working in Paris working with the NGO Karuna-Shechen for my Leadership in Action.
+I wrote the sixth edition of their key philanthropy output: 'Letters to our Friends'.
+Centred on the theme of Hope, I carried the insights from my first year into my conversations with colleagues across the field in India and Nepal.
+I wrote articles that captured the charities' commitment to alleviate poverty and how they passed agency back into the hands of the communities they support.

 Allyson Grace Chai Yi Jing